Anthony-Developer/Sound-Search/README.md

  - Couldn't implement trending songs around the world as my API doesn't provide   that data
  - Couldn't implement playing audio as the SoundCloud API is not giving out       keys at the moment
+ - A lot of graphical changes to better present data on site
+ - Made it mobile friendly